xj413/computer-vision-/readme.md

 # Real-Time Customer Demographic & Sentiment Analyzer

-A production-ready Python application that analyzes customer demographics (age, gender) and sentiment (emotion) in real-time using webcam feed.
+A python application that analyzes customer demographics (age, gender) and sentiment (emotion) in real-time using webcam feed.

 ## Features